choice404/botbox/README.md

 A discord bot template generator to help create discord bots quickly and easily.
 Forget about the boilerplate and focus on what really matters, what your bot will do.

-**Bot Box** is built using GO, cobra-cli, and huh, offering a intuitive cli tool to quickly build Discord bot projects.
+**Bot Box** is built using GO, cobra-cli, and huh, offering an intuitive cli tool to quickly build Discord bot projects.
 It includes a cog-based architecture, `.env` management, and built-in utilities for automating bot configuration and extension development.

 ---